Howie Carr: Non-fiction

-In early 2006, Carr became a book author with the publication of the New York Times-rated best-seller The Brothers Bulger, about brothers Billy and Whitey Bulger.
+In early 2006, Carr became a book author with the publication of The New York Times-rated best-seller The Brothers Bulger, about brothers Billy and Whitey Bulger.
 Whitey was the third boss of the Winter Hill Gang.
 Carr's second book, Hitman, was released in April 2011, two months before Whitey Bulger (then under the name Charlie Gasko) was arrested after sixteen years on the run.
-About Johnny Martorano, Hitman was also rated a best-seller by The New York Times.
+A book about Johnny Martorano, Hitman was also rated a best-seller by The New York Times.
 In 2013, Rifleman: The Untold Story of Stevie Flemmi was published.
 It was followed a year later by Ratman: The Trial and Conviction of Whitey Bulger.

 Billy Bulger's power as President of the Massachusetts Senate intrigued Carr.
 He began to research both the politician and his gangster brother.
 Indeed, Carr's arrival on Madison Street in Somerville, Massachusetts, in the late 1970s meant he was perfectly placed to do just that, for Somerville's Marshall Motors garage (at 12 Marshall Street; now a church) was an early base of the Winter Hill Gang.
 In 1978, the second leader of the Winter Hill Gang, Howie Winter, who lived one street away from Carr, on Montrose Street, was jailed on federal "horse race fixing" charges.
-Bulger succeeded him, and remained the boss until 1995, the year after he fled Boston due to a pending federal indictment.
+After he fled Boston due to a pending federal indictment, Bulger succeeded him and remained the boss until 1995.
 Whitey was on the FBI's Ten Most Wanted list from 1999 until his arrest in Santa Monica, California, on June 22, 2011.
 He had a $2 million bounty on his head.
 Kevin Weeks replaced Bulger but was arrested and imprisoned in 2000.
 He was released in 2005 after having served as a cooperating witness for the FBI.

 While Carr believes Whitey Bulger wanted him dead ("his greatest regret is not killing me"), due to his finger-pointing at Billy Bulger, he disputes Kevin Weeks' claim that they were close to killing him by either blowing him up with explosives placed inside a basketball, or by shooting him from a cemetery across the street from Carr's former home at 91 Concord Road in Acton, Massachusetts.
 Whitey and Weeks had knowledge of Carr's residence because Carr was a neighbor of one of Weeks' brothers.

 Whitey knew what Carr looked like, from Carr's job on television.
 "Plus, I was in his neighborhood every day.
 But I never ventured into Whitey's package store."
 The store in question was South Boston Liquor Mart (also known as Stippo's; now Rotary Liquors), at 295 Old Colony Avenue, which Whitey had extorted from its legitimate owner.